aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Wed Sep  4 05:09:06 2024
+Last update: Thu Sep  5 05:08:00 2024

 ### Let's play! 🎮